Skip to content

 63 Church St, Lancaster LA1 1ET

 Grade II listed 17th-century coaching inn on Church Street.
-The south-facing courtyard (185°) catches full afternoon sun — the name is earned.
+The enclosed stone courtyard faces south-east (136°) — sun arrives around 11:30am and clears by mid-afternoon, making it Lancaster's prime lunchtime sun trap.
 Solid pub food, real ale, and a setting that feels like proper Lancaster.

 33 Moor Lane, Lancaster LA1 1QD